alex-lik/Project-links/README.md

 # Project Links

 A Flask-based web application for managing and organizing collections of links grouped into categories.
 Features an admin panel for configuration, authentication, and security settings.
+Supports deployment via Ansible with Docker or bare-metal options.

 ## Features